open-contracting/standard/standard/docs/en/implementation/amendments.md

 Information about a contracting process will often change over time.

-Each time information changes, a new OCDS release should be published.
+Each time information changes, a new OCDS release ought to be published.

 There are three kinds of changes:

 * **New information**.
 For example, when information about the award of a contract is first released.
 * **Updates to existing information**.
 For example, to correct errors in earlier releases, or to make minor adjustments to titles, descriptions or date.
 * **Amendments**.
 For example, when the value or duration of a contract is changed.
 The term amendment often has a specific legal meaning for a publisher.
-Certain changes to a tender, award or contract may only be allowed as part of an amendment.
+Certain changes to a tender, award or contract might only be allowed as part of an amendment.

 The nature of a change can be made explicit using: